Accountable Computer Systems

 Each week, we will spend part of our class discussing assigned reading material for that week.
 For selected classes, small teams of 2 or 3 students will be discussion leaders (leaders will be identified in Week 2).
 Discussion leads will have two responsibilities:

 • Before class.
-Prepare 2-3 discussion questions related to the topic of the day and to the assigned readings for that week.
-Send the list of questions to all class members (including the instructors) by 4.00 pm two days before class so that your classmates can reflect on the questions and come to class with prepared responses.
+Prepare 2-3 discussion questions on a topic chosen by the students and relating to material covered during classes.
+Students are encouraged to look into recent events relating to computer technology and its impact on individuals and society.
+You can add two additional articles (academic articles or good quality news articles) related to your topic of choice.
+Send the list of questions and reading material to all class members (including the instructors) by Friday 4.00 pm before the Monday class so that your classmates can reflect on the questions and come to class with prepared for discussion.

 • During the synchronous class.
 Offer a total of ∼50 minutes of activities.
 This should include a brief introduction (5-10 minutes) to the topic of the day, including the rationale for the discussion questions mentioned above, followed by 30-45 minutes of discussion or activities.
 Students must demonstrate the ability to (1) explain both the background and current context of class topics, in depth and (2) design a creative and engaging “game plan” for the class discussion.